fonnesbeck/git_tutorial/PITCHME.md

 +For now, I’m well fed and have a purpose: Fix the damn radio.
 ```

-^
+Note:

 a large project might have 1000 active developers who commit 10 commits per day.
-In these circumstances, it would take approximately 4×10^17 years for a collision
+In these circumstances, it would take approximately 4×10Note:
+17 years for a collision
 to happen with 50% probability.

 ---

 # Bad things happen

+Note:
-^now how can we restore older versions of things?
+now how can we restore older versions of things?

 ![](images/explosion.jpg)